akeneo/pim-docs/cookbook/catalog/product/query.rst

     // can be a `Doctrine\ORM\QueryBuilder` or `Doctrine\ODM\MongoDB\Query\Builder`
     $queryBuilder = $pqb->getQueryBuilder();
     // ...
-    // my custom code which manipulate the query builder
+    // my custom code which manipulates the query builder
     // ...
     $queryBuilder->getQuery()->execute();

 .. warning::

-    This way should be deserved to special cases, when you want to use capabilities only available on the real storage (ex: MongoDB aggregate) or to use expressions not supported by the PQB.
+    This should be reserved for special cases, when you want to use operations only available in the real storage mechanism (ex: MongoDB aggregate) or expressions not supported by the PQB.

 Use the Product Repositories
 ----------------------------